jakehadar/bikeshare-json-api/README.md

   }
   ```

-Un-installation
+Uninstallation
 ---------------
-Un-install using pip to remove bikeshare-json-api (and its dependencies) from your environment.
+Uninstall using pip to remove bikeshare-json-api (and its dependencies) from your environment.

 ``` {.sourceCode .bash}
  $ pip uninstall bikeshare-json-api